-Anorexia Nervosa: What is Anorexia Nervosa?
-What Are The Signs and Symptoms?
+What Is Anorexia Nervosa?
+What Are the Signs and Symptoms?

 Anorexia nervosa is a psychological disorder: affecting all ages; nationalities; sexes; cultures and backgrounds.
 However young women are more susceptible.
 Is there one single common commodity between sufferers?
 Yes! for whatever reason all sufferers have a distorted image of their body; they think they are fat when in fact they are thin.
 This disorder kills more people than any other psychiatric disorder.
 Third world countries battle against starvation every minute of every day.
 Yet, in our affluent world people lose their most basic instinct of survival: the instinct to eat.
 To comprehend such an action is very difficult.
 You must appreciate anorexia nervosa is a psychiatric disorder.
 People that suffer with this terrible disease are completely consumed by it.
 They are powered by the disease.

 Beautiful bodies are thrust in our faces every day.
 Magazines, newspapers, TV, movies, adverts; everywhere we look.
 Being thin portrays an image of success, happiness, having it all.
 Thin celebrities are perceived as having the perfect body image.
 While some of us will aspire to being healthy and slim; follow a good diet; get plenty of exercise and enjoy our treats.
 Others will go to the next level; others will lose control and succumb to an eating disorder.
 Anorexia will embrace you like no other disease: offer you a place to hide; isolate you from all that's normal and discard you when it's feasted; leaving you ravaged and distroyed.